gellisun/fitmein/README.md

 # Project 3 - FitMeIn
 ## Description
-At week nine of the Software Engineering Immersive course at General Assembly, we were challenged to work in a team for this project.
+At week nine of the Software Engineering Immersive course at General Assembly, we were challenged to work for seven days as a team for this project.
 We were requested to architect, design and collaboratively build a full-stack web app using Python and Django.

 So here it is, our [FitMeIn](https://fitmein-social-3cd33888ee92.herokuapp.com/) app!